goodbomb/react-redux-webpack-starter/README.md

 ## CSS Styles

-We are using [Styled-Components][Styled-Components] for styling React components.
+This boilerplate uses [Styled-Components][Styled-Components] for styling React components.
 It is a powerful library that allows you to write styles using standard CSS syntax while leveraging the full power of JavaScript.

-CSS styles are linted using [StyleLint][StyleLint].
+CSS styles are style checked using [StyleLint][StyleLint] whenever a file has changed.

 The full set of style lint rules are found in the ```.stylelintrc``` file.
 See [the StyleLint rule definitions][StyleLintDefs] for a full explanation fo what each rule does.